i-am-phi/geometor-explorer/docs/docs.md

 -   using these in `View.addLine` to determine the end points of [Line](#line) in the [model](model)
 -   these lines are not added to the `Model.elements` array

+### configurePanels

+setup DOM elements for List Tables in Aside

 ### addPoint

 add a [Point](#point) to the View<br>